-Providing employees with flexible design options and enabling them to bring home office items like framed team photos or posters with the company's key messages, can encourage a sense of social cohesion among your team, whether they're in the office or at home.
+Prepare for remote work by following the above steps.
+Providing employees with flexible design options and enabling them to bring home office items like framed team photos or posters with the company’s key messages, can encourage a sense of social cohesion among your team, whether they’re in the office or at home.

 If you’re feeling stuck on how to drive hot-desking adoption in your organization, check out these 6 tips.